electron/electron/docs/api/browser-window.md

 **Note:**

-1. The IPC message handler in web pages do not have a `event` parameter, which is different from the handlers on browser side.
+1. The IPC message handler in web pages do not have a `event` parameter, which is different from the handlers on the main process.
-2. There is no way to send synchronous messages from browser side to web pages, because it would be very easy to cause dead locks.
+2. There is no way to send synchronous messages from the main process to a renderer process, because it would be very easy to cause dead locks.